CrocoDillon/universal-react-redux-boilerplate/README.md

 ### Sass and Autoprefixer with CSS hot loading

 With webpack you can also bundle your CSS.
 The bare minimum to make this work are the css and style loaders but I also added Sass and Autoprefixer loaders.

+### Production strategy using hashes for cache invalidation

+To be able to enable long term caching we need a way to bust cache when content changes, which is why appending a content hash to the file name is so handy.
+That also means we need an updated `index.html` that points to the hashed file names.

+I decided to keep the development and production config in `webpack.config.js` completely separate yet still in the same file.
+This way it’s easiest to see what exactly is going on.